KingRealzYT/KingRealzYT/README.md

 Hey!
 I'm Realz, I am currently learning how to program better and better.
-I normally use java but i also know some python, html, css, and javascript.
+Java is my main language but I am working on learning Javascript, Python, and more!

 ## Current Projects